prometheus/proposals/proposals/0086-semconv-internal-telemetry.md

 ### Contract testing

-A Go test compares what the code declares against the registry.
+A Go test compares what the code declares against the registry, with supplemental collection fixtures for information descriptors cannot expose.
 No running Prometheus, nothing installed.

-`Collector.Describe()` yields a descriptor for every metric a collector declares, sample or no sample.
-The test registers the collectors, reads the descriptors, and compares them to the registry.
-This needs accessors on `prometheus.Desc`, which today exposes only `Err()` and `String()`.
+For registered checked collectors, `Collector.Describe()` yields a descriptor for every declared metric, sample or no sample.
+The test reads descriptors from a Go registry populated through production construction and registration paths, then compares them to the semantic convention registry.
+This needs read-only accessors on `prometheus.Desc`, which today exposes only `Err()` and `String()`.
 Additive, no new dependencies.

-The accessors must also expose a metric type, which `Desc` does not carry today — the type lives on the concrete metric.
-Without it, `instrument` and `annotations.prometheus.histogram_type` have nothing to compare against and a gauge quietly becoming a counter is invisible to the only check we have.
-Typed constructors can set it; `prometheus.NewDesc` reports `UNTYPED`, so the three non-test call sites (`scrape/metrics.go`, `discovery/file/file.go`) should move to typed constructors during the migration.
+`Desc` must also store and expose metric type, populated by typed constructors.
+This distinguishes counter, gauge, summary, and histogram, catching a gauge-to-counter change even in a vector with no children.
+Classic, native, and mixed histograms all report `HISTOGRAM`, so descriptor comparison cannot distinguish those representations or validate their bucket configuration. `prometheus.NewDesc` continues to report `UNTYPED`; the custom collectors using it need the supplemental type checks below.

 Units need care in the other direction. `prometheus.Opts` has a `Unit` field and no Prometheus metric sets it, so every descriptor reports an empty unit while the registry declares the real one.
 The first phase keeps the registry's unit as metadata and requires the descriptor's to stay empty, reporting any non-empty value as a difference — an attempt to populate `Opts.Unit` becomes visible rather than silently unchecked, and no package waits on a repository-wide edit.
 That edit is observable, not cosmetic: `Opts.Unit` reaches the descriptor hash, `MetricFamily.Unit`, and `# UNIT` in OpenMetrics, and from there scrape and TSDB metadata, remote write, and `/api/v1/metadata`.
 Names are unaffected; the encoder only rewrites `_total` on counters.